 The ELL has been the focus of many studies of neural coding.
 It is also currently the focus of my research.
 In this short paragraph I want to summarize an important property of the pyramidal neurons of the ELL: bursting.
 These pyramidal cells receive feedforward inputs from their basil dendrites (from electroreceptors).
 Their massive apical dendrites receive feedback inputs.
 The morphology of these cells, with extended apical dendrites, has a huge influence on their response properties.
 The reason is that the apical dendrites contain active conductances that allow any action potential triggered in the soma to activate -in the apical dendrites- currents allowing the action potential to travel in these dendrites and back-propagate to the soma (see diagram on the left-hand side; from Krahe and Gabbiani, Nat Neurosci 2004).
 This back-propagation causes a depolarizing potential after each spike (called a DAP).
 This DAP increases the probability of triggering a spike shortly after each spike.
 Because of the increase probability of firing spikes in rapid succession the neuron produces spike in a "bursting" pattern.
 Bursting is a common property of neuron.
 One has to command the remarkable modelling effort that resulted in a so-called ghost-bursting model (so-called due to the presence of the ghost of a saddle-node bifurcation in the model).
 The bursting tendency is a recurrent theme in the study of these neurons (see below).

 Short video presenting an In Vivo experiment with recordings from neurons

-Presentation of My Model System: The Electric Fish.
+Presentation of our Model System: The Electric Fish.